 Also, remember to always lock your doors when you leave the house—even if it’s just for a minute.
 If you think you need an additional level of security, consider adding a secondary security door to your primary entrances.

 Put Up Warning Signs

 Make sure you let any potential burglar know what they’re in for if they try and rob your house.
 If you have a dog, make sure to put up a warning sign, along with a no soliciting/no trespassing warning.
+However, if you get a guard dog that’s defensive and prone to biting, you’ll want to be careful with them around friends and extended family.
+Make sure that you’re prepared in the event that your dog bites someone it’s not supposed to.
 If you’re armed, then a sign letting everyone know that fact will not only prevent some robbery attempts, but it will also help protect you legally.

 Add Security Lights and Cameras